Julian Quinton, Chair

 While in law school, Ciera was involved in extracurricular activities and gained valuable practical experience, serving as an executive member to the Osgoode Law Italian Canadian Association, the Osgoode Hall French Club and the Osgoode Hall Family Law Association.During her second year, she was selected to act as a Dean’s Fellow to first year students in Torts Law.
 She was also asked to participate in the Anti-Discrimination Intensive Program.
 As part of this program, she spent a semester working full time as a law student intern at the Human Rights Legal Support Centre.
 Last year, Ciera’s research paper, “A Call for Review of the Assisted Human Reproduction Act,” was published in two separate parts in RegQuest.

-Are you interested in a position on our Board?
+Interested in a position on our Board?

 If you are interested in serving on the AGE board, contributing your time, skills and expertise to help our mission of enhancing the care of older adults, please email our AGE Executive Director, April Morganti.